In this lesson, we are going to learn the basics about how to form negative sentences.

-At the end you’ll find a Quiz and an Exercise for practice.
+You will also find a Quiz and an Exercise to practice.

 Contents